Christmas celebration varies among each region

 The season of merriment and gift-giving is just a few months away.
-Preparations for this festive time of the year starts as early as start of the last quarter of the year.
+Preparations for this festive time of the year starts as early as the start of the last quarter of the year.
 In Asia, Christmas celebration varies among each region.
 It simply is a collection of practices by different religions occurring during this holiday period.
 The Western influence, though, makes Christmastime more fun and exciting in the East.

 Before you plan out anything for Christmas, make sure to check out these 15 places to celebrate Christmas in Asia.